taskcluster/taskcluster-queue/docs/actions.md

 ---

 Actions can be performed on provisioners, worker-types and workers.
 An example of an action can be to kill all instances of a workerType.
-Each action has a `context` that is one of provisioner, worker-type, or worker, indicating which it applies to.
+Each action has a `context` that is one of `provisioner`, `worker-type`, or `worker`, indicating which it applies to.
 For example, an action to kill a worker will have a `context=worker` since it's operating on the worker level.

 ## Defining Actions
 To add an action to a provisioner, perform a call to the queue's `declareProvisioner` method,